Commensurators of thin normal subgroups and abelian quotients: Abelian quotients and harmonic 1-forms

-By hypothesis, we have $H^1(Q,\bQ)\neq 0$.
-Writing $S=X/\Ga$ as usual, we have that $H^1(S,\bQ)\neq 0$ since $Q$ is a quotient of $\Ga$ and since $\gam=\pi_1(S)$.
+By hypothesis, we have $H^1(Q,\bR)\neq 0$.
+Writing $S=X/\Ga$ as usual, we have that $H^1(S,\bR)\neq 0$ since $Q$ is a quotient of $\Ga$ and since $\gam=\pi_1(S)$.
 We have that $S$ is metrically complete and is either compact or noncompact, which yields two possible cases concerning cohomology: \begin{enumerate} \item $S$ is compact.
-In this case there is a harmonic form $\omega$ on $S$ which represents the pullback of a nontrivial cohomology class of $Q$. \item $S$ is not compact.
-This case bifurcates into further (though not necessarily mutually exclusive) possibilities: \begin{enumerate} \item There is an $L^2$ harmonic form $\omega$ such that $[\omega]\in H^1_{(2)}(S,\bQ)$ is the pullback of a nontrivial cohomology class of $Q$. \item The pullback of $H^1(Q,\bQ)$ to $H^1(S,\bQ)$ does not meet $H^1_c(S,\bQ)$ nontrivially (cf.~Lemma~\ref{lem:lueck}).
-Therefore, the composition is injective, where the first map is the pullback along the quotient map $\Ga\longrightarrow Q$ and the second map is the pullback along the inclusion map $\partial S\longrightarrow S$. \end{enumerate} \end{enumerate} In case (2)(b), we interpret $\partial S$ in the usual way, i.e.~by removing a small horoball around the cusps of $S$, whereby the boundary of $S$ becomes the image of the horosphere bounding the horoball.
+By Theorem \ref{theorem-hodge}, there is a harmonic form $\omega$ on $S$ which represents the pullback of a nontrivial cohomology class of $Q$. \item $S$ is not compact.
+This case bifurcates into further possibilities: \begin{enumerate} \item The composition has a nontrivial kernel, where the first map is the pullback along the quotient map $\Ga\longrightarrow Q$ and the second map is the pullback along the inclusion map $\partial S\longrightarrow S$.
+Note that the first arrow is an injection.
+Furthermore, see~\cite[Lemma 1.93]{lueckbook}.
+Hence, by Theorem \ref{theorem-hodgel2}, there is a nonzero cohomology class of $S$ that is represented by a nonzero $L^2$ harmonic form $\omega$ such that $[\omega]\in H^1_{(2)}(S,\bR)$ is the pullback of a cohomology class of $Q$. \item The composition is injective. \end{enumerate} \end{enumerate} In case (2), we interpret $\partial S$ in the usual way, i.e.~by removing a small horoball around the cusps of $S$, whereby the boundary of $S$ becomes the image of the horosphere bounding the horoball.

-Suppose first that there exists a nontrivial (possibly $L^2$) harmonic form on $S=X/\Ga$ representing a pullback of a nontrivial class in $H^1(Q,\bQ)$, i.e.~case (1) or (2)(a) above.
-In these cases, $K^G$ is discrete by Corollary ~\ref{cor:Q-form}.
+Suppose first that there exists a nontrivial (possibly $L^2$) harmonic form on $S=X/\Ga$ representing a pullback of a nontrivial class in $H^1(Q,\bQ)$, as in case (1) or (2)(a) above.
+Then $K^G$ is discrete by Corollary ~\ref{cor:Q-form}.
 That $\comme_G(K)$ is discrete now follows from Lemma~\ref{lem:comm-discrete0}.